-WHEREAS, it has been well established by medical research that American veterans who served in the Republic of Vietnam have experienced illnesses that are obviously a result of 'presumptive conditions' resultant from their service in Vietnam such as diabetes mellitus, chloracne, ischemic heart disease; and
+WHEREAS, it has been well established by medical research that American veterans who served in the Republic of Vietnam have experienced illnesses such as diabetes mellitus, chloracne, and ischemic heart disease that are considered presumptive conditions resultant from their service in Vietnam; and

-WHEREAS, it took the U.S. Department of Veterans Affairs (VA) more than ten years to accept medical research findings and recommendations, comparing Vietnam veterans deaths and illnesses to their non-Vietnam veteran counterparts, finally declaring those same conditions officially "presumptive" for VA medical care, and
+WHEREAS, it took the U.S. Department of Veterans Affairs (VA) more than a decade to accept medical research findings and recommendations, comparing Vietnam veteran deaths and illnesses to their non-Vietnam veteran counterparts, finally declaring those same conditions officially "presumptive" for VA medical care, and

-WHEREAS, the U.S. Institute Of Medicine (IOM) has recently issued its fourth and final directed research report to the VA, again finding that there is significant evidence to show that four additional medical conditions - hypothyroidism, bladder cancer, stroke and hypertension - have been determined to meet the rigorous standards of probability of causation due to environmental exposures in the republic of Vietnam, and
+WHEREAS, the U.S. Institute Of Medicine (IOM) issued its fourth and final directed research report to the VA, again finding that there is significant evidence to show that four additional medical conditions - hypothyroidism, bladder cancer, stroke, and hypertension - have been determined to meet the rigorous standards of probability of causation due to environmental exposures in the Republic of Vietnam, and